Research News Archive

 On October 31, 2014 Andrews University celebrated the research efforts of faculty and graduate students in the annual Celebration of Research.
 View flier

 The Andrews Autumn Conference on Religion and Science was held on October 24-25, 2014 on the topic "Faith and Reason: Questions at the Interface of Religion and Science."
-The keynote speaker was Nancy Murphy, Professor of Christian Philosophy at Fuller Theological Seminary.
+The keynote speaker was Nancey Murphy, Professor of Christian Philosophy at Fuller Theological Seminary.
 View flier

 The 2nd Annual Adventist Conference on Family Research & Practice (ACFRP) was held at the Seventh-day Adventist Theological Seminary from July 17-19, 2014 (corrected date does not appear on the poster).
 Speakers included René Drumm and Carlton Byrd.
 More information